Expect Jeera futures to trade higher: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera May futures closed lower on Wednesday on technical selling at higher levels but spot prices have improved.
-However, there is anticipation of better export prospects in coming months after the three successive days of decline.
+Jeera May futures closed higher last week on anticipation of better export prospects in coming months.
 Recently, Gujarat Agriculture Department in its 3rd advance estimates for 2016/17 has revised down the production estimates to 2.12 lt, down 4% from its 2nd estimates and almost 11% compared to last year production of 2.38 lt.

 Outlook